Chemical Science (journal)

 Chemical Science is a weekly peer-reviewed scientific journal covering all aspects of chemistry.
 It is the flagship journal of the Royal Society of Chemistry.
 It was established in July 2010 and is published by the Royal Society of Chemistry; before 2018, it was published monthly.
 It won the Best New Journal 2011 award from the Association of Learned and Professional Society Publishers.
 The editor-in-chief is Andrew Ian Cooper (University of Liverpool).

 In January 2015, the journal moved to an open access publishing model.
+It has since become a diamond open access journal, with no charges to readers or authors.

 Abstracting and indexing

 The journal is abstracted and indexed in: